aahill50/webpack-unused-files-plugin/README.md

         // your plugins...,

         new WebpackUnusedFilesPlugin({
-            // A [https://www.npmjs.com/package/glob](glob) pattern to find all possible files you want to check
+            // A glob pattern to find all possible files you want to check
             // Defaults to '**/*.*' which will include ALL files (except those specifically ignored)
             pattern: '**/*.*',

-            // A string or an array of strings of [https://www.npmjs.com/package/glob](glob) patterns
+            // A string or an array of strings of glob patterns
             // Each file found in this list will not be checked to see if it is used
             // Defaults to ['node_modules/**']
             ignore: ['node_modules/**'],